 Michael Duindam says that despite the poor state of biodiversity in Palmerston North, some impressive efforts have been made to increase planting and protect what is left.
 "The Green Corridors project, for example, has seen over 120,000 eco-sourced native trees planted along the Turitea Stream and Summer Hill over the past 10 years."

-He says there are four drivers in the draft strategy that seek
+He says there are four drivers in the draft strategy that seek to improve biodiversity:

 • Pest Control

 • Protection and restoration.

 Michael Duindam says the 'Four Ps' contain a range of actions which aim to achieve an increase in the health and extent of Biodiversity in Palmerston North.
 The actions are not exclusive to Council, recognising that for meaningful improvements to be made, a community-wide effort will be needed.

 He says the draft strategy was written in consultation with Environment Network Manawatū, Department of Conservation, Horizon's Regional Council, Tanenuiarangi Manawatū, Landcare Trust and some dairy and sheep farmers in the Ashhurst/Bunnythorpe Road area.